MattCCC/fetchff/README.md

   <summary><span style="cursor:pointer">Click to expand</span></summary>
   <br>

-FetchFF provides a powerful React hook `useFetcher` for data fetching with automatic caching, deduplication, and state management.
-It's designed for high performance and follows React best practices.
+FetchFF offers a high-performance React hook, `useFetcher(url, config)`, for efficient data fetching in React applications.
+This hook provides built-in caching, automatic request deduplication, comprehensive state management etc. Its API mirrors the native `fetch` and `fetchf(url, config)` signatures, allowing you to pass all standard and advanced configuration options seamlessly.
+Designed with React best practices in mind, `useFetcher` ensures optimal performance and a smooth developer experience.

 ### Basic Usage